geomiq/back-end-recruitment-task/README.md

 When a Book is created, the uuid should be automatically created.

+A new PR created, showing the changes that you would like to merge into the main branch.

 This task is designed to see how you approach common things in a Laravel project, and is not designed to challenge you technically.

 ## Submissions